thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/http-gateway-protocol-spec.md

 ### Response Verification Outline

-1. Case-insensitive search for the `IC-Certificate` response header.
+1. Case-insensitive search for the `BIG-Certificate` response header.
    - If no such header is found, verification fails.
    - If the header value is not structured as per [the certificate header](#the-certificate-header), verification fails.
-2. Parse the `certificate` and `tree` fields from the `IC-Certificate` header value as per [the certificate header](#the-certificate-header).
+2. Parse the `certificate` and `tree` fields from the `BIG-Certificate` header value as per [the certificate header](#the-certificate-header).
 3. Perform [certificate validation](#certificate-validation).
-4. Parse the `version` field from the `IC-Certificate` header value as per [the certificate header](#the-certificate-header).
+4. Parse the `version` field from the `BIG-Certificate` header value as per [the certificate header](#the-certificate-header).
    - If the `version` field is missing or equal to `1` then proceed with [legacy response verification](#legacy-response-verification).
    - If the `version` field is equal to `2` then continue.
    - Otherwise, verification fails.
-5. Parse the `expr_path` field from the `IC-Certificate` header value as per [the certificate header](#the-certificate-header).
+5. Parse the `expr_path` field from the `BIG-Certificate` header value as per [the certificate header](#the-certificate-header).
 6. The parsed `expr_path` is valid as per [Expression Path](#expression-path) otherwise, verification fails.
-7. Case-insensitive search for the `IC-CertificateExpression` header.
+7. Case-insensitive search for the `BIG-CertificateExpression` header.
    - If no such header is found, verification fails.
    - If the header value is not structured as per [the certificate expression header](#the-certificate-expression-header), verification fails.
 8. Let `expr_hash` be the label of the node in the tree at path `expr_path`.
    - If no such label exists, verification fails.
-   - If `expr_hash` does not match the sha256 hash of the `IC-CertificateExpression` header value, verification fails.
+   - If `expr_hash` does not match the sha256 hash of the `BIG-CertificateExpression` header value, verification fails.
    - If `no_certification` is set, verification succeeds.
    - Let `response_hash` be the response hash calculated according to [Response Hash Calculation](#response-hash-calculation)
    - If `no_request_certification` is set: